Is Guardianship Necessary?

 - Review of Estate Planning documents

 - Determination of whether guardianship is necessary

 - Determination of what type of guardianship is required

 - Setting up trusts for a disabled adult family member with special needs

 - Ensuring that a special needs trust is properly administered

 - Protecting a disabled individual from financial exploitation

-If you feel it is time to ask the court for authority to manage the affairs of a friend, relative or loved one and to protect their best interests, please contact Hays Firm LLC to discuss your options.
+If you feel it is time to ask the court for authority to manage the affairs of a friend, relative or loved one and to protect their best interests, please contact a Chicago guardianship lawyer at Hays Firm LLC to discuss your options.